axondeepseg/default-SEM-model/README.md

 ```
 ivadomed --train -c path/to/model_seg_rat_axon-myelin_sem.json
 ```
 The trained model file will be saved under the `path_output` directory.
+For more information about training models in `ivadomed`, please refer to the following [tutorial](https://ivadomed.org/tutorials/two_class_microscopy_seg_2d_unet.html).

 ### Evaluate this model
 To test the performance of this model, use